Family of missing Newport News man hold candlelight vigil

-NEWPORT NEWS, Va (WAVY) – What was meant to be a night of hope for a Newport News family, has turned in to a night of tragedy.
+NEWPORT NEWS, Va.
+(WAVY) — What was meant to be a night of hope for a Newport News family turned into a night of tragedy.

-After a weeks-long search, the family of a missing man says they now have some closure.

-Newport News Police pulled a body from the water near Rivers Ridge Circle Sunday afternoon.
-That location was not far from Lee’s Mill Historic Park.
+Newport News Police pulled a body from the water on Sunday near Rivers Ridge Circle, not far from Lee’s Mill Historic Park.

-While police have not identified that person, the family tells 10 On Your Side it was Leon Francis.
-He’s been missing since early January.
+While police have not identified the person, the family tells 10 On Your Side it was Leon Francis, who had been missing since early January.

 A birthday celebration was planned for the 62-year-old previously at the location.